lordoetl/Classroom_norms/00-Flight-Manual/01-Welcome.md

 # Flight Manual

-Welcome to Denver University - AI Bootcamp!
+Welcome to UTA - Data Bootcamp
 ## About Flight Manual

 This manual is your guide to everything course related, but NOT about coding.
 You will be expected to read and use this throughout the course.